hiveot/hub/docs/design-overview.md

 For convenience, client libraries are provided in Golang, Javascript and Python. (in development)

+### ConsumedThing

+Consumers can use the ConsumedThing output to read properties and events, and send action requests.

+A problem is that the WoT specification does not describe how to link writing properties or requesting actions to the events that signal the result of these requests.
+This is required to track the progress of actions and to display the last result of an action.
+Below is the HiveOT implementation of action tracking.

+WoT specifies an optional action output schema.
+How is this output delivered? using SSE/WS/MQTT definition in the Forms section?
+As the output isn't standardized how to generalize tracking of request progress?
+Also, seems more aimed and return result values rather than tracking progress.

+Some options to consider:
+1. Define a 'delivery' event with the same message ID as the action or property change request.
+   - pro: can track continuous updates of a request (opening/closing valves, blinds etc)
+   - pro: can cancel actions using the messageID (or is this a separate action?)
+   - con: WoT doesn't specify how to include message IDs in actions and events.
+This needs support for a 'message envelope'.
+2. Link events by their key to that of corresponding action or property key.
+   - pro: use existing data types
+   - con: can't link event instance to action instance (no messageID)
+   - con: define events for every single property/action???

+Question: Is the use of a message envelope with messageID a good way to track progress?
+There are two issues here: tracking of request delivery and tracking of request processing and result.
+Tracking delivery is a transport problem.
+Can they be combined?

+- Are message envelopes always available on all transports?
+  - Not without a specification that requires it.

+Proposal:
+1. Define message envelopes in the TD using Forms.
+This requires some 'creative' specifications.
+  - All responses contain a messageID
+2. A message envelope can be defined top-level in the TD. no need to specify this for each interaction affordance.
+3. In HiveOT InteractionAffordances don't use forms (they are empty).
+Instead, top level specified messages are used for subscribing to events, writing properties and requesting actions.
+4. Standardize a 'delivery' event containing delivery progress and possible output value as per schema defined in the property/action affordance, linked to the request by the messageID.

+Write up a proper proposal for this and publish on the forum.
+Just to see what other ideas are out there.

 # Security

 Security is a first-class multi-layered feature of HiveOT.